fabioleitedev/googlebookschallenge/README.md

-# HomeSpring Challenge 📚
+# Google Books Challenge 📚
-This is a React / Node.js challenge for HomeSpring company.
+This is a React / Node.js challenge to consume the Google Books API.

 ## Technical Considerations
 - I'm using **Lerna** as my monorepo technology.
 It makes sense for products pespective.
 For example, we can share the model classes between both frontend and backend projects and more.